 St. Vincent de Paul

-Saint Vincent de Paul was born into a peasant family in Aquitaine, France.
-After studying theology in Toulouse, he was ordained a priest in 1600.
-Captured by pirates in 1605, he was for two years a slave in Tunisia but then escaped back to France where he decided to dedicate all of his efforts to the service of the poor.
-He founded a congregation of priests (called Lazarists or Vincentians) for missionary work, groups of laymen to help paupers and galley-slaves, and, with St Louise de Marillac, the Sisters of Charity, the first congregation of women entirely devoted to the care of the sick and the poor.
+Saint Vincent de Paul was born into a peasant family in the Landes region of Southwest France.
+Ordained a priest in 1600 at the early age of 19, he went to Toulouse for further theological studies.
+Captured by Muslim pirates in 1605, he was for two years a slave in Tunisia but then escaped back to France.
+He settled in Paris where he decided to dedicate his principal efforts to the service of the poor.
+However, this did not deter him from also serving the great as well– he was a spiritual advisor to multiple kings and queens during the rest of his life.
+In 1625 he also founded a congregation of priests (called Lazarists or Vincentians) for foreign missionary work, groups of laymen to help paupers and galley-slaves, and, in 1633 with St Louise de Marillac, the Daughters of Charity, the first congregation of women entirely devoted to the care of the sick and the poor.
+St. Vincent de Paul died in 1660 at the age of 79 and was canonized by Pope Clement XII in 1775.
+His feast day in the Roman calendar is September 27, the day of his death.
 In 1833 the “Society of St. Vincent de Paul,’ a lay organization for service of the poor, was founded in his honor.
-St. Vincent de Paul in 1660 died at the age of 79 and was canonized by Pope Clement XII in 1775.
-His feast day in the Roman calendar is September 27.
 Biography by Dr. Italy